gduverger/coba/README.md

 Chase Online Banking CLI (cobcli)
 ---------------------------------

+Cobcli is a command line interface to Chase Online Banking.
+Its basic usage is `cobcli [-f CONFIGURATION_FILE] [-c COMMAND]`, and it can be run with or without specifying a configuration file with the "-f" option.
+The configuration file is a JSON object that must contain the keys "username" and "password" with the Chase Online Banking account credentials, and may optionally contain the keys "cookiefile", the file that will be used to store session cookies, and "verification" which can be "sms", "call", or "email" which will dictate the verification method that should be used to send the identity verification code if Chase Online Banking does not recognize the system you're logging in from.
+If the verification method is unspecified, it will default to "email".
+When the "cookiefile" is unspecified, cobcli will still work but subsequent instances of the program will have to log in again instead of resuming the previous section increasing the amount of time cobcli will need to execute commands.
+Here's an example configuration file:

+    {
+        "username": "eric",
+        "password": "hunter2",
+        "cookiefile": "/dev/shm/coba-cookies.dat",
+        "verification": "sms"
+    }

-When cobcli is first launched, a prompt for the username and password will appear.
+If a configuration file is not specified, when cobcli is, a prompt for the username and password will appear.
 Once this is provided, cobcli will handle any subsequent logins that are necessary due to session timeouts automatically.

+Commands can be specified as command line arguments using the "-c" flag, The text is parsed in a roughly POSIX-shell compliant manner.
+Multiple commands can be specified by separating them with non-escaped semicolons.
+For example, to shows the balance of ones accounts and all transactions for the last week, the following command could be used:

+    cobcli -c 'accounts; transactions "since:one week ago"'

 The following commands are recognized by cobcli:

 ### transfer ###